univention/container-umc/README.md

 ## Container for the UMC-Server

-Edit the following variables in `.env.univention-management-console-server` to your liking:
+Edit the following variables in `.env.umc-server` to your liking:
 ```
 DOMAINNAME=
 HOSTNAME=